-[2] Further information about this legislative strategy can be found in Volden and Wiseman (2014, pp. 182-188).
+To watch the interview with Rep. Spanberger, go to https://thelawmakers.org/events/discussing-legislative-effectiveness-with-representative-abigail-spanberger Further information about this legislative strategy can be found in Volden and Wiseman (2014, pp. 182-188).

 G: Generate caucus partnerships